Battle of Pusan Perimeter logistics: United Nations logistics

 On July 1, the US Far East Command directed the Eighth United States Army to assume responsibility for all logistical support of the United Nations Command (UNC) in Korea.
 This included the ROK Army, US Army and British Army forces operating in Korea.
 It also included support for the ships of Australia, Canada, New Zealand and the Netherlands which were also contributing to the effort.
 When the Eighth Army became operational in Korea, this logistical function was assumed by Eighth Army Rear which remained behind in Yokohama, Japan.
 This dual role of the Eighth Army—that of combat in Korea and of logistical support for all troops fighting there—led to the designation of that part of the army in Korea as Eighth United States Army in Korea.
 This situation existed until August 25.
 On that date the Far East Command activated the Japan Logistical Command with Major General Walter L. Weible in command.
 It took over the logistical duties previously held by Eighth Army Rear.
 It also assumed responsibility of the movement of refugees and prisoners of war.

 The supplies needed to support the American and South Korean armies came through the United States and Japan.
 Whatever could be obtained from stocks in Japan or procured from Japanese manufacturers was obtained there.
-In early July 1950, Japanese manufacturers began making antitank mines and on July 18 a shipment of 3,000 of them arrived by boat at Pusan.
+In early July 1950, Japanese manufacturers began making antitank mines and on July 18 a shipment of 3,000 of them arrived by boat at Busan.
 The equipment and ordnance supplies that was available to the United States forces in Korea in the first months of the war was largely due to the "roll-up" plan of the Far East Command which had been in effect for some time before the outbreak of hostilities.
 It called for the reclamation of ordnance items from World War II in the US Pacific island outposts and their repair or reconstruction in Japan.
 This plan had been conceived and started in 1948 by Brigadier General Urban Niblo, the senior Ordnance Officer of the Far East Command.
 During July and August 1950 an average of 4,000 automotive vehicles cleared through the ordnance repair shops each month; in the year after the outbreak of the Korean War more than 46,000 automotive vehicles were repaired or rebuilt in Japan.